Pedro Medrano – Warner Bros. Discovery

-Medrano says his company has already established WBD Access, an umbrella program comprising more than 30 initiatives to develop, mentor and create industry exposure and placement opportunities for underrepresented aspiring creatives.
+Medrano says his current company has already established WBD Access, an umbrella program comprising more than 30 initiatives to develop, mentor and create industry exposure and placement opportunities for underrepresented aspiring creatives.

 “Here, diversity is represented at the C-suite, it’s represented at the middle management level,” Medrano says.
 “And I’m part of that.”

 Medrano grew up in Forest Hills, Queens, and remembers fondly his public-school education.
 Medrano’s dad, a pediatric cardiologist, brought his family to America when Medrano was young.
 He taught Medrano the value of education.
 Meanwhile, Medrano’s mother, a housekeeper and nanny, taught him to work hard and stay humble.

 “I didn’t have a Jaime Escalante in my life, but I did have my father,” Medrano says, referring to the film character.